Rodent Services in Pasadena, CA

 Droppings, gnaw marks, nesting material, activity zones, and entry points all go into a written report so you can see exactly what we saw and understand the recommendation.

-The inspection fee is credited toward treatment in nearly every case.
+The inspection fee is credited toward the job with the exception of add-on fees such as subarea crawls.
 If you book control or exclusion afterward, the inspection cost effectively goes toward the work.
 You only pay the inspection fee in full if you choose not to move forward.

 Why Pasadena Homes See More Rodent Pressure